 Allow me to cut to the chase: we are INUNDATED with information.
 You go on Instagram, Pinterest, Facebook… links, blog posts, videos galore, right?
-Information is everywhere and it’s so so overwhelming.
+Information is everywhere and it’s so it can be hard to avoid information overload.

 This information is coming from all different sources, of course, and sometimes even straight up conflicts.
 It’s a lot, you guys.
 How do your make your way through all of this??